wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 #### Create the Smooks configuration

-Create a smooks configuration file (for example, let's name it `smooks-config.xml`) as shown below and save it to a location on your computer.
+Create a smooks configuration file (for example `smooks-config.xml`) as shown below and save it to a location on your computer.

 ```xml
 <smooks-resource-list xmlns="http://www.milyn.org/xsd/smooks-1.0.xsd">